 - Roll crust out to 1/8-1/4 inch thickness and line the bottom of the dish.
 Gently press into corners with fingers and trim away the overhang with a knife.

-- Use your fingers or a rubber spatula to level the cherries before adding the lattice.
+- Use a rubber spatula to level the cherry filling before adding the top crust.

 - Set the pie dish in the fridge while you rill out second pie crust dough and cut strips for lattice.